kaleidawave/ezno/checker/docs/checking.md

 - Property access (and destructuring)
 - Is callable (the parameters can be checked)

 > These could be implemented using the first method.
-Property access could be implemented by checking and specializing using `{ [name]: T }`, but doesn't
+Property access could be implemented by checking and substituting using `{ [name]: T }`, but doesn't

 ## Checking a program
 Starts with a list of statements.